 Chronicles also have a general remembrance/commemorative function.
 They may be written to commemorate the origins of a city, a military victory, etc. This is why the MeMO and NaSo databases are complementary tools for researchers who wish to examine memoria and remembrance in a broader context.

 Overview of the used terminology

 In the MeMO database the memorial registers are not organised in the way of Huyghebaert in his Typologie des sources.
 Nevertheless his terminology and definitions, as well as those of others occur frequently in the MeMO database and accompanying products, for instance in the titles or short descriptions of the registers.
-In the following overview the most common terminology and definitions can be found.
+The most common terminology and definitions can be found in the overview below.